Fit Rules

 SOME THINGS YOU MAY NOT HAVE TRIED

-Use Nontoxic Skincare.
+Nontoxic Skincare.
 Conventional skincare and personal care products are formulated with toxic ingredients we should not regularly let absorb into our body’s largest organ.
-Reduce the toxic burden on your body by switching to nontoxic personal care like deodorant, sunscreen and beauty products, try some of my fave: Youth to the People, Lavanila Deodorant and Drunk Elephant.
+Reduce the toxic burden on your body by switching to nontoxic personal care like deodorant, sunscreen and beauty products: add to cart!

 Feel The Fear & Do It Anyway.
 Fear holds us back and keeps us from living our bestest badass life.
 Acknowledge your fears and then put on your big girl panties and GO FOR IT!
 What's the worst that can happen?
 You fail?
 Failure is a necessary part of learning, (building muscle mass😏) and success.